 It is not known whether androgens are excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from androgens, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Endocrine and Urogenital

-Skin and appendages: Hirsutism, male pattern of baldness, and acne.
+Skin and Appendages: Hirsutism, male pattern baldness and acne.